-While it is common to stress the death and resurrection of Christ, little attention generally is paid to the matter of the Lord’s burial, as though minimal significance is attached to that circumstance in contrast to these other events.
-That is not true.
-Paul declares that the gospel of Christ involves the death, burial, and resurrection of the Savior (1 Corinthians 15:3-4).
+While it is common to stress the death and resurrection of Christ, little attention generally is paid to the matter of the Lord’s burial.

-After the death of Jesus Christ upon the cross, his body was removed and placed in the new (unused) tomb of a wealthy gentleman who was a member of the Hebrew Sanhedrin, Joseph of Arimathaea.
+After Jesus Christ died on the cross, his body was removed and placed in the new, unused tomb of a wealthy gentleman who was a member of the Hebrew Sanhedrin, Joseph of Arimathaea.
 The apostle Matthew wrote:

 And when evening was come, there came a rich man from Arimathaea, named Joseph, who also himself was Jesus’ disciple: this man went to Pilate, and asked for the body of Jesus.
 Then Pilate commanded it to be given up.
 And Joseph took the body, and wrapped it in a clean linen cloth, and laid it in his own new tomb, which he had cut out in the rock: and he rolled a great stone to the door of the tomb, and departed (Mt.
 27:57-60; cf. Mk.
 15:43).